Momansi96/reading-notes/Read02.md

 Git is a DVCS that stores data in a file system made up of snapshots.
 Each time you save a changed version of your project — called commit — Git creates a snapshot of the file and stores a reference to it.
 If the file has not changed, Git only stores a reference to the already-stored identical version of it.

-#### Files in Git can reside in three main states: committed, modified and staged.
+#### Files in Git can reside in three main states: committed, modified, and staged.

 - Committed
 Data is securely stored in a local database
 - Modified
-File has been changed but not committed to the database
+The file has been changed but not committed to the database
 - Staged
 Flagged a file’s changed version to be committed in the next snapshot